MaskingTechnology/jitar/DEVELOPMENT.md

 1. Create a new issue and branch.
 1. Update the version number for the mono repo in the `package.json` file.
-1. Run 'npm run publish-packages' to build and publish all packages.
+1. Run `npm run publish-packages` to build and publish all packages.
 1. Create a pull request.
 1. Once the pull request is merged, tag the release.